lexandree/udacity-autonomous-car/project3/project3.md

 #### Step 3: Test a Model on New Images

-I checked the recognition accuracy on 7 images, two of which were not included in the dataset. logits of an unrecognized image number 5 indicate that further configuration is necessary
+I checked the recognition accuracy on 7 images, two of which were not included in the dataset. logits of an unrecognized image number 5 indicate that further configuration is necessary.